yugr/rust-slides/materials/materials.md

 - Panics in rust consuming some extra resources.
 Can we disable it? https://www.reddit.com/r/rust/comments/12qhynj/panics_in_rust_consuming_some_extra_resources_can/
   * Status: backlog
 - RFC 1513: Less unwinding: https://github.com/rust-lang/rfcs/blob/master/text/1513-less-unwinding.md
   * Status: backlog
+- Is Rust leaving performance on the table by eliminating exceptions? https://www.reddit.com/r/rust/comments/k5wk7r/is_rust_leaving_performance_on_the_table_by/
+  * Status: backlog

 # Unsafe